nodejs/node-addon-api/doc/threadsafe_function_ex.md

 ### Acquire

-Add a thread to this thread-safe function object, indicating that a new thread will start making use of the thread-safe function.
+Adds a thread to this thread-safe function object, indicating that a new thread will start making use of the thread-safe function.

 ```cpp